ROCm/HIP/docs/old/user_guide/hip_rtc.md

                   0);                    // Array of option values cast to void*
 ```

-Once the bitcodes for multiple archs are added to the link instance, the linking of the device code must be completed using hiprtcLinkComplete which generates the final binary.
+Once the bitcodes for multiple architectures are added to the link instance, the linking of the device code must be completed using hiprtcLinkComplete which generates the final binary.
 ```cpp
 hiprtcLinkComplete(rtc_link_state,       // HIPRTC link state
                    &binary,              // upon success, points to the output binary